Beeradise/decoder-ring/README.md

-6. **The wikitext stripper (`wiki_ingest.py`) is deliberately approximate.** Templates, tables, refs, and media/category links are removed by a staged stdlib pipeline (two tiny nesting scanners + ordered regexes, no `mwparserfromhell`); rare markup residue is harmless
+6. **The wikitext stripper (`wiki_ingest.py`) is deliberately approximate.** Templates, tables, refs, and media/category links are removed by a staged stdlib pipeline (two tiny nesting scanners + ordered regexes, no `mwparserfromhell`); rare markup residue is harmless to a retrieval stress test and is left as-is.
+See the "Wikipedia test corpus" section.

 Feedback & Usage
 If you use this project, I'd love to hear about it!
 Feel free to open an issue, drop a message, or reference this repository to let me know what cool things you are building with it.

 email: beeradise@gmail.com

-   to a retrieval stress test and is left as-is.
-See the "Wikipedia test corpus" section.
+## Acknowledgements & References

+Decoder Ring builds upon the foundational mathematics and theoretical frameworks of Hyperdimensional Computing (HDC) and Vector Symbolic Architectures (VSA).

+Special acknowledgement goes to the researchers at UC Berkeley—particularly Pentti Kanerva and the Redwood Center for Theoretical Neuroscience—whose pioneering work on Sparse Distributed Memory and high-dimensional representational spaces laid the groundwork for this entire computing paradigm.
+Their research proved that high-dimensional random vectors could form robust, scalable architectures for cognitive computing.
+If you are interested in the academic roots of the deterministic token-to-hypervector approaches used in this engine, I highly recommend exploring their literature:
+*   **Kanerva, P. (2009).** *Hyperdimensional Computing: An Introduction to Computing in Distributed Representation with High-Dimensional Random Vectors.* Cognitive Computation.
+*   *Also thanks to Dennis Kleyko and Ryan Moughan*

+The open-source release of this deterministic codebook is intended to further the practical, local, and reproducible application of these concepts in modern Retrieval-Augmented Generation (RAG) systems.